Citrix Gateway and Endpoint Management

 Test the configuration.

-The script configures these NetScaler Gateway settings required by Endpoint Management:
+The scripts configure these Citrix Gateway settings required by Endpoint Management:

-- NetScaler Gateway virtual servers needed for MDM and MAM
+- Citrix Gateway virtual servers needed for MDM and MAM

-- Session policies for the NetScaler Gateway virtual servers
+- Session policies for the Citrix Gateway virtual servers

 - Endpoint Management server details

-- Authentication Policies and Actions for the NSG virtual server.
-The script describes the LDAP configuration settings.
+- Authentication Policies and Actions for the Citrix Gateway virtual server.
+The scripts describe the LDAP configuration settings.

 - Traffic actions and policies for the proxy server